kubecost/docs/install-and-configure/advanced-configuration/key-rotation.md

 3. On the primary Kubecost cluster, restart the `thanos-store` pod.
 4. Verify the new key is working correctly by checking the `thanos-sidecar` logs in the `prometheus` server pods for authentication errors to ensure they are able to write new block data to the object storage.
 5. Verify the new key is working correctly by checking `thanos-store` pod logs on the primary cluster for authentication errors to ensure it is able to read block data from the object storage.

-## ETL backup keys

-ETL backups rely on the secret defined by the Helm value `.Values.kubecostModel.etlBucketConfigSecret`.
-More details can be found in the [Federated ETL Backups and Alerting](/install-and-configure/install/etl-backup/etl-backup.md) doc.

-1. Modify the appropriate Kubernetes secret.
-2. Restart the Kubecost `cost-analyzer` pod.
-3. Verify the backups are still being written to the object storage.